ovaixe/chat-app-backend/README.md

 ## Description

 This project is a chat application built using Nest.js, providing user authentication and chat services.
-It allows users to create chat rooms, join existing rooms, and engage in real-time conversations.
+It allows users to create chat rooms, join existing rooms, send private messages to other users, and engage in real-time conversations.

 ## Features

 - User Authentication: Secure user authentication to manage user accounts and sessions.
 - Chat Rooms: Create and join chat rooms for group conversations.
+- Private Messages: Send private messages to other users.
 - Real-time Messaging: Instant messaging using WebSocket for real-time communication.
 - MongoDB Integration: Utilizes MongoDB as the database for storing user information and chat data.